shayangerami/SQL-Murder-Mystery/README.md

-Solving a sql challenge called Murder Mystery.
+Solving a famous SQL challenge called Murder Mystery.
 A fun way of learning SQL using sqlite3 and pandas.

 Learn more about [SQL Muredr Mystery](https://mystery.knightlab.com/)